 Keep in mind that the medications Calibrate doctors prescribe are not supplements.
 They’re FDA-approved GLP-1 medications used under a qualified healthcare professional's supervision.

 Myth 6: Weight Loss Is About Willpower, Not Biology

 Sometimes, losing weight takes more than determination.
 In one study, researchers found that 80% of people who lose at least 10% of their body fat will gain it back within the first year.
 This is because weight gain is determined by your biology, specifically your body’s set point—the weight your body fights to maintain.
 There are also several biological factors and genetic conditions that can contribute to weight gain, such as hypothyroidism and PCOS.

 Another example is menopause and weight gain.
 During menopause, women can gain an average of 2 to 5 pounds, storing most of the fat in their midsection.
 Not only can this impact their confidence, but it can also increase their risk of heart disease and Type 2 diabetes.

 Unfortunately, weight loss myths are everywhere.
 The most important thing you can do is combat them with facts and science.
-At Calibrate, we focus on providing you with a program that is rooted in science.
+At Calibrate, we focus on providing you with a program rooted in science.
 The One-Year Metabolic Reset combines effective GLP-1 medications, 1:1 accountability coaching, and simple, actionable lifestyle changes to help you lose weight sustainably.
 With our science-backed program and GLP-1 medications, the earliest Calibrate members have lost at least 14% of their body weight, which is more than the 10% exhibited in clinical trials.

-We’re a modern, medical approach that combines doctor-prescribed medication with one-on-one coaching—all personalized to your biology, your goals, and your life for 10% weight loss and a metabolic reset that lasts and 10% Weight Loss Guaranteed (see terms).
+We’re a modern, medical approach that combines doctor-prescribed medication with 1:1 accountability coaching—all personalized to your biology, your goals, and your life for a metabolic reset that lasts and 10% Weight Loss Guaranteed (see terms).